lukashchu/daily-pennsylvanian-basic-scraper/README.md

 - **Logging Consistency:**
   Maintained logging for request details, scraped data, and any errors during the scraping process.

+- **Challenges Faced:**
+  Because of the use of JavaScript to load elements in the Daily Pennsylvanian website, these changes did not work, so I reverted to showing the main headline twice a day.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: